LumiSpy/lumispy/examples/data_selection/README.rst

 Data Selection
 ==============

-This Gallery of examples demonstrates data selection in lumispy/hyperspy.
+This gallery of examples demonstrates data selection in LumiSpy/HyperSpy.